Differential Equations of Genus Four Hyperelliptic $\wp$ Functions: Introduction

 \section{Introduction}

 Through studies of soliton system, we have solved non-linear problems of very interesting phenomena.
-Starting from the inverse scattering method~\cite{Gardner,Lax,Zakhrov}, many interesting developments have been done including the AKNS formulation~\cite{Ablowitz}, the B\"{a}cklund transformation~\cite{Wahlquist,Wadati1,Wadati2}, the Hirota equation~\cite{Hirota1,Hirota2}, the Sato theory~\cite{Sato}, the vertex construction of the soliton solution~\cite{Miwa1,Date1,Jimbo1}, and the Schwarzian type mKdV/KdV equation~\cite{Weiss}.
+Starting from the inverse scattering method~\cite{Gardner,Lax,Zakhrov}, many interesting developments have been done including the AKNS formulation~\cite{Ablowitz}, the geomertical approach and various developments~\cite{Bianchi,Hermann,Sasaki,Chern1,Chern2,Reyes}, the B\"{a}cklund transformation~\cite{Wahlquist,Wadati1,Wadati2}, the Hirota equation~\cite{Hirota1,Hirota2}, the Sato theory~\cite{Sato}, the vertex construction of the soliton solution~\cite{Miwa1,Date1,Jimbo1}, and the Schwarzian type mKdV/KdV equation~\cite{Weiss}.
 Soliton theory is, in some sense, the prototype of the superstring theory, because the M\"{o}bius transformation, vertex construction and AdS structure are used to understand the structure of soliton system.
-Our understanding of the soliton has been still in progress.
+Our understanding of the soliton is still in progress.

-In our previous papers, we have revealed that the two dimensional integrable models such as KdV/mKdV/sinh-Gordon are the consequence of the SO(2,1)$\cong$ SL(2,$\mathbb{R}$) Lie group structure~\cite{Hayashi1,Hayashi2,Hayashi3,Hayashi4,Hayashi5}.

-Here we would like to to study higher-dimensional integrable models.
+In our previous papers, by using the Lie group structure as our guiding principle, we have revealed that the two dimensional integrable models such as KdV/mKdV/sinh-Gordon are the consequence of the SO(2,1)$\cong$ SL(2,$\mathbb{R}$) Lie group structure~\cite{Hayashi1,Hayashi2,Hayashi3,Hayashi4,Hayashi5} \footnote{ The relation between the KdV equation and SL(2,$\mathbb{R}$) Lie group suructure goes back to Hermann's paper in 1976~\cite{Hermann}.
+The relation between the sine-Gordon equation and SO(2,1) Lie group suructure goes back to Bianchi's paper in 1879~\cite{Bianchi} } Here we would like to to study higher-dimensional integrable models.
 KdV/mKdV/sinh-Gordon equations and KP equations are typically understood as two- and three-dimensional integrable models, respectively.
 First, we would like to know whether there exists a universality of the integrable models, that is, whether any two- and three-dimensional integrable models always contain KdV/mKdV/sinh-Gordon equations and KP equations, respectively.